Maher-joudeh/Tawuniya/README.md

    - **ATLAS Library.pbix** (all templates, visuals, layouts)
    - **ATLAS – Design Guidelines.pbix** (documentation of usage rules, best practices)

    > 📌 **Note:** The ZIP file is **password protected**.
-   You must use the password provided internally by the Data Office to extract the contents.

 2. **Extract the ZIP File**
    Enter the provided password to unlock the files.